Tech Notes

 off grid

-Pro: Independence from grid.
+Pro: Independence from the grid.
 Energy self reliance.
+You develop “energy awareness and appreciation.”

 Variations: Charger type (MPPT, PWM), battery types (lithium, AGM, lead acid).